 Day 7: Approaching the base of the Hornligrate ridge we ride the Schwarzee lift to 2575m.
 From the top of the lift we travel by foot for two to three hours on a main hiker's path to the Hornli Hut 3260m.
 We will enjoy dinner and go to bed early in preparation of our ascent.
 The Hornli Hut, which normally sleeps over 140 climbers, is being restored on the 150th year anniversary of the first ascent of the Matterhorn.
 At this time very limited if any space will be available to sleep inside the hut.
 Climbers should plan on camping near the hut in 2014 climbing season.

 Day 8: Climb the Matterhorn via Hornligrat ridge, which is a 1,200m (4,000ft) technical ridge climb requiring high level of physical energy and technical ability.
 Our goal is to reach the summit in 5-6hrs and then reverse our descent to the Hornligrat Hut.
 We awake early for an alpine start to begin our ascent of the Matterhorn.
 After walking 10mins on a dirt path we begin the 1200m (4,000ft) technical ascent of the Hornligrat ridge.
 We climb a mixture of the East Face and staying directly on the Hornligat ridge for the first 2-3hrs before reaching the Moseley Slab.
 We climb up the Moseley Slab which leads directly onto the balcony of the emergency Solvay refuge (4003m).
 From the Solvay refuge we climb the upper Moseley and then back directly to the ridge crest.
 The ridge crest incline decreases as we reach the Shoulder (4200m).
 Above the Shoulder we ascend fixed ropes and the final steep snow slope to the summit 4478m.
 We take a long break at the hut before retracing our exact climbing route for the descent to the Schwarzee.
 We spend the night at the hotel back in Zermatt celebrating our successful climb.
+We plan on spending the night at the hotel back in Zermatt celebrating our successful climb, however if the climb takes longer we might spend the night either at the Hornli Hut or the Schwarzee on the descent.
 Climbers should plan on an 8-12hr day of intense physical exertion.

 Day 9: Weather day, possible extra summit day on the Matterhorn.
 Night in Zermatt.